Rules

 1. FPS limits

-2. Minimum Engagement Distance (MED)
+3. Minimum Engagement Distance (MED)

-1. A blaster which exceeds 150 FPS may not be used to shoot at a player within 30 feet.
+1. A blaster which exceeds 160 FPS may not be used to shoot at a player within 30 feet.
 If you’re not sure about the distance, don’t risk it.

-4. When you fail to comply with MED rules, you will be asked to stop using that blaster or to leave the game entirely.
+3. When you fail to comply with MED rules, you will be asked to stop using that blaster or to leave the game entirely.

-5. Any tag made that violates the MED rules does not count.
+4. Any tag made that violates the MED rules does not count.

 1. FPS checking process:

 2. At least 5 valid chrono readings will be taken.
+An obviously low outlier will not count as a valid reading.

-3. When any reading is more than 10 above the intended max (150 or 250), the blaster will be considered too strong to be used.
+3. When any reading is more than 10 above the intended max (160 or 250), the blaster will be considered too strong to be used.

 1. Banned Modifications, Blasters, and Darts

-2. Realistic Looking paint jobs.
-Orange tips are required.
+2. Realistic or dark Looking paint jobs.

 4. Plastic bottles which are used to hold pressure.